-Only very recently has Azerbaijan been a somewhat easy destination for many international tourists to reach, having only loosened visa regulations a couple of years ago.
-As the oil-capital of the Caucasus, Azerbaijan is an eclectic nation that is worth visiting if you get the chance.
+Only very recently has Azerbaijan been a somewhat easy destination for many international tourists to reach, having only loosened visa regulations a few of years ago.
+As the oil capital of the Caucasus, Azerbaijan is an eclectic nation that is worth visiting if you get the chance.

 Its capital city of Baku is a grand and sophisticated metropolis, combining classic European-style architecture with brand new futuristic buildings.
 Styling itself as something of a “new Dubai,” this is where the bulk of tourism in Azerbaijan is concentrated.

-Outside of the capital, the country changes drastically, making it a fascinating nation to visit and adding even more confusion to those trying to figure out whether or not to visit Azerbaijan, Armenia or Georgia.
+Outside of the capital, the country changes drastically, making it a fascinating nation to visit and adding even more confusion to those trying to figure out which country to visit.

-There are also trains connecting Azerbaijan to Georgia and many buses that run between the countries, as well.
-If you missed it above, it is worth repeating that it is not possible to travel from Azerbaijan to Armenia or vice versa, despite the two countries sharing a significant land border.
-There are no diplomatic relations between the two nations and there is a significant amount of bad blood due to the Nagorno-Karabakh conflict.
+And, if you missed it above, it is worth repeating that it is not possible to travel from Azerbaijan to Armenia or vice versa, despite the two countries sharing a significant land border.

 Azerbaijan is the only country in the Caucasus where it is almost certain that you will need to obtain a visa before arriving, as well.
 However, for most western nationalities including USA, Canada, Australia, New Zealand, and the EU, an evisa system is available.

 You do absolutely need to have this before travelling to Azerbaijan, as there are only a handful of nationalities where a visa on arrival is an option.